 To celebrate this achievement in education, the CEO offered the first “ODILO Young Readers Award” for 2019 to Sergio José Sánchez Pérez – an 11-year old student from CEIP Rodeo de Jerez de los Caballeros school, enrolled in the Librarium program sponsored by the education and workforce body of Council of Extremadura in Spain.

-Sergio received this award as he is recognized as “the best ranked reader” in the 9 to 11 years old category from a community of over 100 million of users who access digital content everyday from ODILO solutions through public libraries, schools, companies and organizations in 42 countries, as published at Europapress, Library Technology, Virtual Educa, Economía de Hoy, El Español, El Cultural and at other international media.
+Sergio received this award as he is recognized as “the best ranked reader” in the 9 to 11 years old category from a community of over 100 million of users who access digital content everyday from ODILO solutions through public libraries, schools, companies and organizations in 42 countries, as published at Europapress, Library Technology, Virtual Educa, Economía de Hoy, El Español, El Cultural, El Confidencial, Ondacero, La Vanguardia, and at other international media.

 The “Netflix for education” or “Netflix for e-books”, known as ODILO, is the world’s first intelligent digital library (ebooks, audiobooks, videos, magazines, courses, interactive content, etc) which currently has more than 2 million titles from over 5,000 content providers in 42 languages.
 It is the first solution that utilizes intelligent data analysis to personalize and manage reading plans and also improve literacy levels for learners.

 ODILO is used by public libraries, schools, companies, universities and organizations in over 40 countries.